 AICPA is the primary body that governs various audits and certifications of services provided by CPAs.
 SOC 1 and SOC 2 are among their top compliance audits.

 AICPA is also responsible for the education and certification of CPA professionals and has a rigorous process to test professionals’ skills and upgrade their expertise according to the industry needs.

-Independent SOC 2 Auditor
+Independent SOC 2 Auditors